jiawei-95/jiawei-95.github.io/_pages/about.md

 I'm a second-year Ph.D student supervised by Scientia Associate Professor [Yulei Sui](https://yuleisui.github.io) at School of Computer Science and Engineering, University of New South Wales.

-My research interests encompass static analysis and formal verification, with a particular focus on deep neural networks (DNNs).
+My research interests includes static analysis and formal verification, with a particular focus on deep neural networks (DNNs).

 <!--I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.01*: &nbsp;🎉🎉 Our work on path-sensitive typestate analysis accepted at FSE 2024..
-- *2024.01*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.01*: &nbsp;🎉🎉 Our work on quantum speedups on dynamic transitive closure-based static analysis accepted at TOSEM.

 # 📝 Publications